AlessiaLombarda/Clef_Game/README.md

 - a panel that displays the notes to be played
 - a virtual piano keyboard

-To play the user can press the digital buttons using the mouse or use the keyboard bindings specified in the info button
+To play the user can press the digital buttons using the mouse or use the keyboard bindings specified in the info button.
+The notes will appear at a rate based on the BPM and for each correct note the player will earn 1 point.
+The player earns 1 bonus point if the correct note is played following the BPM.

 ## Game Rules
 This project has been developed based on the "Serious Games for Music Education" paper by Adriano Baratè, and Luca A. Ludovico [[1]](#1) and the game rules are the same as described in the paper